Look Ahead America: Look Ahead Arizona

 On April 26, 2021, Look Ahead America launched Look Ahead Arizona, a voter registration and community organizing effort.
-It received a $2 million United States Dollar grant from Jim Lamon for funding.
+It received a $2 million pledge from Jim Lamon for funding.

 Look Ahead Arizona also held a series of Town hall meetings featuring former AZ Secretary of State Ken Bennett.
 The meetings were focused on the results of the 2021 Maricopa County presidential ballot audit.

+An article published September 11, 2023 by the Arizona Daily Independent states that Look Ahead America has accused Arizona Attorney General Kris Mayes of ignoring evidence of 69 double voters submitted by the group.
+Most of the ballots in question were cast in the 2020 and 2022 General Elections.
+In a more recent article from the Arizona Globe dated September 14, 2023, the group stated that they will refile the original 69 challenges in 6 months, in accordance with Arizona filing rules, and will add additional cases that have been discovered.

 New Jersey

-After extensive meetings between Look Ahead America's local volunteers and New Jersey State Senator Joe Pennachio, the senator introduced bill S-4162, which would require all elections in the state to use open source voting equipment.
+After extensive meetings between Look Ahead America's local volunteers and New Jersey State Senator Joseph Pennacchio, the senator introduced bill S-4162, which would require all elections in the state to use open source voting equipment.

 Georgia

 On November 1, 2021, Look Ahead America's "Faith Outreach Coordinator" Brandon Sims proposed one day of Sunday voting to Cherokee County election officials.
 In turn, they passed a bipartisan motion opting for a trial run on Sunday, October 23, 2022, with a follow-up cost/benefit analysis.

-On January 4, 2022, Sims discussed a similar proposal with Hall County, Georgia election officials, resulting in two days of Sunday voting from 2 May through 20 May 2022, with an additional two dates on October 22 and 23 for the Georgia General Election.
+On January 4, 2022, Sims discussed a similar proposal with Hall County, Georgia election officials, resulting in two days of Sunday voting from May 2 through May 20, 2022, with an additional two dates on October 22 and 23 for the Georgia General Election.
 The same proposal was discussed and approved in Forsyth County, which held its first day of Sunday Voting on May 15, 2022, for the General Primary and Nonpartisan General Election.

 On February 8, 2022, Look Ahead America officially launched its get-out-the-vote effort "Patriotic Souls to the Polls," as a follow-up on prior activities.
 The initiative was launched in order to give rural churches the same opportunity to organize Souls to the Polls available to urban churches in municipalities such as Fulton County and DeKalb County, with the goal of increasing equitable voting access to citizens irrespective of socioeconomic status, party affiliation, or geographic location.

 In March 2022, Sims presented the Sunday voting proposal to Bartow County officials but the motion did not pass.